Through the desert with Palestinian mountain bikers from Bethlehem

 Driver Mohammed is waiting at the first Israeli military checkpoint.
 It is not on the recognised border, but ín occupied Palestine.

 Victor, the lawyer, sighs.
-Not out of exhaustion, but out of indignation: ‘A Jewish-Israeli with European roots forbids a Palestinian to go from one point to the other in his own country.
-My family has been rooted in this country for centuries, and someone from another country comes here to control me.
-We have had enough.’
+Not out of exhaustion, but out of indignation: ‘A Jewish-Israeli with European roots forbids a Palestinian to move from one point to another in his own country.
+My family has been rooted in this land for centuries, and someone from another country comes here to control me.
+We have had enough.

-But five minutes later, these Palestinians seize their freedom.
-Mohammed puts water bottles in the hands of all the cyclists, loads the mountain bikes onto the pick-up, and after a few minutes we are on our way to Bethlehem.
-Arabic music pops from the loudspeakers: freedom is palpable.
+But five minutes later, these Palestinians are seizing their freedom.
+Mohammed hands everyone a bottle of water, loads the mountain bikes into the pickup and within minutes we are on our way to Bethlehem.
+Arabic music blazes from the loudspeakers: freedom is palpable.

-Pieter Stockmans tracks the global action of the European Union, European refugee policy, evolutions in central Europe and the region to the east of the EU.
+Pieter Stockmans follows the global actions of the European Union, European refugee policy, developments in Central Europe and the region to the east of the EU.

 Maak MO* mee mogelijk.